 The latest news shows the online bed in a box mattress industry "really went from nothing to a $1.5 billion business in the blink of an eye."
-The bed in a box popularity is soaring.
-In fact bed in a box makes up nearly 30% of the mattress industry and online mattress sales grew by 60.6% in 2017.
+The bed in a box sale popularity is soaring.
+In fact mattress in box brands now make up nearly 30% of the mattress industry and online mattress sales grew by 60.6% in 2017.

 The bed in a box concept, also described as mattress in a box, is bucking the trend in the mattress industry.
 This new mattress craze is exploding at an exponential rate with dozens of upstart companies upending the now $30 billion dollar mattress industry.
 The concept is simple.
 Order online and have your mattress shipped to your home in a box.
 More and more online mattress companies (new online retailer start ups as well as the traditional ones) are coming out with their own bed in a box brand.
 We have teamed up with many of the top brands to become the first and only bed in a box online affiliate network.
 With so many new bed in a box brands on the market we have consolidated most all of them on one shopping site.
 We are your go to Bed In Box and Mattress In Box site!
 We have started the first bed in a box online network to help make your mattress in boxes online shopping experience easier.
 We provide a variety of the most popular bed in a box brands options to choose from.

 Bed in a box (also called mattress in a box) is a mattress that comes compressed, rolled, and shipped directly to your door in a box that’s easy to handle into your home or business.
 It is a convenient solution to the overwhelming mattress shopping experience.

 Most bed-in-a-box models are one-sided (no-flip) .
 They are compressed and vacuum-sealed into a box the fraction of the size of a traditional mattress.
 This new bed concept gets its name because they are compressed and vacuum-sealed into a box.